Sterling (marque): Model range

 The only Sterling model that was sold was the 800 series, which was a rebadged Rover 800 series but with different specifications tailored for the North American market.
 In the United States and Canada, the Sterling was only available with a V6 gasoline engine.

 825 and 827

 In 1987 and 1988, only the sedan body-styled 825 (trims S or SL) was offered.
-In 1989, the hatchback was added alongside the sedan, coinciding with the introduction of a new, larger, Honda engine.
+In 1989, the hatchback was added alongside the saloon, coinciding with the introduction of a new, larger, Honda engine.

 The new models were called 827 and were available in S, SL, SL Limited or SLi trims in 1989; S, Si, SL or SLi trims in 1990; and Si or SLi trims in 1991.

 Oxford Edition

 350 limited production Oxford Editions were also available in 1990.
 Based on the Sterling 827 SL sedan, the Oxford Edition included upgraded interior trim and added various luxury/convenience items such as a built-in cellular phone.